-Alternative 1 (No Action).
-This alternative would have no effect to water quality.
+Alternative 1 (No Action): This alternative will have no effect to water quality.

-Alternative 2a - Surf City Only with Environmental Windows.
-Shortening the project length by approximately four miles and reducing the amount of beach quality sand dredged and placed for initial construction has resulted in an approximate 5.3 month decrease in the total time of work (from 16 months).
-Initial construction would span over four seasons, two more than the 2010 Authorized Plan that included North Topsail Beach.
-Nourishment events would still be completed in two dredging seasons.
-All work would be required to occur from December 1 to March 31, initial construction would span four dredging seasons, requiring four disturbance events to construct the project.
-A total of seven nourishment events would occur over the life of the project, with one approximately every six years.
-Dredging and placement activities that occur from December 1 to March 31 would be during times of low biological activity when water temperatures are cooler.
+Alternative 2a - Surf City Only with Environmental Window: Shortening the project length by approximately four miles and reducing the amount of beach quality sand dredged and placed for initial construction has resulted in an approximate 5.3 month decrease in the total time of work (from 16 months).
+Initial construction will span over four seasons, two more than the Authorized Plan that included North

+Topsail Beach.
+Nourishment events will still be completed in two dredging seasons.
+All work will be required to occur from December 1 to March 31, initial construction will span four dredging seasons, requiring four disturbance events to construct the project.
+A total of seven nourishment events will occur over the life of the project, with one approximately every six years.
+Dredging and placement activities that occur from December 1 to March 31 will be during times of low biological activity when water temperatures are cooler.
 Dissolved Oxygen levels may decline naturally in the summer months in rivers in the southeast; however, Wilmington and Morehead City water quality historic records do not indicate a significant drop in dissolved oxygen during summer months.
-The water quality studies completed in 2020 (Balazik 2020a, Balazik 2020b) support that changes in water quality from dredging in these areas during summer months is localized and temporary.
-The borrow areas are in open ocean areas and therefore are expected to have adequate water flow to ensure good water quality including sufficient DO yearround.
+The water quality studies completed in 2020 (Balazik 2020a, Balazik 2020b) support that changes in water guality from dredging in these areas during summer months is localized and temporary.
+The borrow areas are in open ocean areas and therefore are expected to have adequate water flow to ensure good water quality including sufficient DO year-round.
 The changes in DO concentrations caused by dredging are confined to areas relatively close to where the equipment operates and DO concentrations return to background levels within hours, therefore changes in DO due to this alternative are not expected to be significant.
-Although there would be slightly different cut depressions compared to the 2010 Feasibility/EIS due to the change in pre-dredging surface elevations, deep depressions due to this alternative are not anticipated.
+Although there will be slightly different cut depressions compared to the 2010 FEA/EIS due to the change in pre-dredging surface elevations, deep depressions due to this alternative are not anticipated.

-Some infilling of the borrow area after dredging would be expected from side sloughing of native bottom sediments, which consist of predominately sandy material with a small amount of fine or organic material.
+Some infilling of the borrow area after dredging will be expected from side sloughing of native bottom sediments, which consist of predominately sandy material with a small amount of fine or organic material.
 Significant increases in turbidity are not expected to occur outside the immediate construction/maintenance area (turbidity increases of 25 or less are not considered significant).
-Turbid waters (increased turbidity relative to background levels but not necessarily above 25 NTUs) would hug the shore and be transported with waves either northeast or southwest depending on wind conditions.
-Because of the low percentage of silt and clay in the borrow areas (less than 10 percent), turbidity impacts would not be expected to be greater than the natural increase in turbidity and suspended material that occurs during storm events.
-Any increases in turbidity in the borrow areas during project construction and maintenance would be expected to be temporary and limited to the area surrounding the dredging.
-Turbidity levels would be expected to return to background levels in the surf zone when dredging ends.
+Turbid waters (increased turbidity relative to background levels but not necessarily above 25 NTUs) will hug the shore and be transported with waves either northeast or southwest depending on wind conditions.
+Because of the low percentage of silt and clay in the borrow areas (less than 10 percent), turbidity impacts will not be expected to be greater than the natural increase in turbidity in the borrow areas during project construction and maintenance will be expected to be temporary and limited to the area surrounding the dredging.
+Turbidity levels will be expected to return to background levels in the surf zone when dredging ends.

-Overall, the decrease of project length, time to construct and quantities to dredge and place reduce the overall impact of this alternative as compared to the 2010 Authorized Plan but would still result in temporary and minor effects on water quality due to turbidity increases in the nearshore and in the offshore borrow areas.
+Overall, the decrease of project length, time to construct and quantities to dredge and place reduce the overall impact of this alternative as compared to the Authorized Plan but will still result in temporary and minor effects on water quality due to turbidity increases in the nearshore and in the offshore borrow areas.